Model No. D2-125

 If you are having problems locking the laser, it is a good idea to not use the AUXILIARY SERVO OUTPUT as this complicates the system.
 Once you get the locking to work properly, you can reconnect this cable.

-figure 8 shows the nominal corner settings for locking the Vescent D2-100 to atomic spectroscopy.
+figure 8 shows and table 1 lists the nominal corner settings for locking the Vescent D2-100 (or a Photodigm TOSA) to atomic spectroscopy.
 If all else fails, return to these setting, turn down the gain and try again.

 It is possible to “lock the D2-125 to itself” as a self-test.
 Under the following conditions, the D2-125 should behave as described.
 Depending on your observations, contact Vescent technical support and discuss the performance.